Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization: Experiments

 \subsection{Training and Inference}

 We train the network by giving it pairs of images and the ground truth relative pose from the training dataset.
 Large outliers are removed based on keypoint error using the ground truth pose during training and with \ac{RANSAC} during inference.
 The network is trained using the Adam optimizer \cite{Kingma2014} with a learning rate of $10^{-5}$ and other parameters set to default values.
 We determine the number of training epochs with early stopping based on the validation loss.
 The network is trained on an NVIDIA Tesla V100 DGXS GPU.
+Feature extraction on this server using PyTorch takes on average 14.8 ms, while it takes 7.3 ms using C++ in the VT\&R system running on a ThinkPad P52 laptop with an Intel \textregistered \space Core\textsuperscript{\texttrademark} i7-8850H CPU, 32 GB of RAM, and an NVIDIA Quadro P2000 4 GB GPU.
+The code is made available online \footnote{Code at https://github.com/utiasASRL/deep\_learned\_visual\_features}.